TinyTv/Strange_Spaces/README.md

 It is not to be released elsewhere for commercial use.

 The team:
-Milla - lead programmer, producer, team leader
-Tuomas - designer, lead artist (player character, base environment) Ivan - designer, artist (enemy art and animation, environmental details)
+Milla - lead programmer, producer, team leader, audio Tuomas - designer, lead artist (player character, base environment) Ivan - designer, artist (enemy art and animation, environmental details)